joincivil/civil-events-crawler/README.md

 ## Run

 The crawler relies on environment vars for configuration.
+To configure locally, edit the `.env` file included in the repo to what is needed.

-To find all the available configuration environment vars, run:
+To run the service:

 ```
 go run cmd/crawler/main.go
 ```

-To run the crawler, at the root of the project, run:
+To find all the available configuration environment vars:

 ```
-CRAWL_ETH_API_URL=<RPC API URL>
-CRAWL_CONTRACT_ADDRESSES="<contract short name>:<contract address>,..."
-CRAWL_PERSISTER_TYPE_NAME=<persister type>
-...
-go run cmd/crawler/main.go
+go run cmd/crawler/main.go -h
 ```

 ### Supported Civil Contract Short Names